Ørsted A/S – Annual report – 31 December 2019

 6.3 Hybrid capital

 We have issued hybrid capital which is subordinate to our other creditors.
 The purpose of issuing hybrid capital is to strengthen our capital base and fund our investments.
-In the European capital markets, we have issued EUR hybrid bonds with a total nominal value of DKK 17,125 million (EUR 2,300 million).
+We have issued EUR hybrid bonds with a total nominal value of EUR 1,876 million (DKK 14,019 million).

-For hybrid bonds, we may defer coupon payments to bond holders and ultimately decide not to pay them.
-Deferred coupon payments become payable, however, if we decide to pay dividends to our shareholders or pay coupon payments on another hybrid bond.
+For hybrid bonds, we may defer coupon payments to bond holders and ultimately decide not to pay them at maturity.
+Deferred coupon payments become payable, however, if we decide to pay dividends to our shareholders or pay coupon payments on other hybrid bonds.

-As a consequence of the special terms attaching to the hybrid bonds, these are classified as equity, and coupon payments are therefore recognised in equity.
+As a consequence of the special terms regarding the hybrid bonds, these are classified as equity, and therefore coupon payments are recognised in equity.

-Hybrid capital comprises issued bonds that qualify for treatment in accordance with the rules on compound financial instruments due to the special characteristics of the loan.
+Hybrid capital comprises issued bonds that qualify for treatment in accordance with the rules on compound financial instruments due to the special characteristics of the bonds.
 The notional amount, which constitutes a liability, is recognised at present value, and equity has been increased by the difference between the net proceeds received and the present value of the discounted liability.
 Accordingly, any coupon payments are accounted for as dividends, which are recognised directly in equity at the time the payment obligation arises.
-This is because coupon is discretionary, and any deferred coupon therefore lapses upon maturity of the hybrid capital.
-Coupon payments consequently do not have any effect on profit (loss) for the year.
+This is because the coupon is discretionary, and therefore any deferred coupon lapses upon maturity of the hybrid capital.
+Consequently, coupon payments do not have any effect on profit (loss) for the year.

 The part of the hybrid capital that is accounted for as a liability is measured at amortised cost.
-However, as the carrying amount of this component amounted to nil on initial recognition, and because of the 1,000-year term of the hybrid capital, amortisation charges will only impact on profit (loss) for the year towards the end of the 1,000-year term of the hybrid capital.
+However, as the carrying amount of this component amounted to nil on initial recognition and due to the 1,000-year term of the hybrid capital, amortisation charges will only have an impact on profit (loss) for the year towards the end of the 1,000-year term of the hybrid capital.
 Coupon payments are recognised in the statement of cash flows in the same way as dividend payments within financing activities.

-On redemption of the hybrid capital, the payment will be distributed between the liability and equity applying the same principles as used when the hybrid capital was issued.
-This means that the difference between the payment on redemption and the net proceeds received on issue is recognised directly in equity as the debt portion of the existing hybrid issues will be nil during the first part of the life of the hybrid capital.
+On redemption of the hybrid capital, the payment will be distributed between liability and equity, applying the same principles as used when the hybrid capital was issued.
+This means that the difference between the payment on redemption and the net proceeds received on issue is recognised directly in equity, as the debt portion of the existing hybrid issues will be nil during the first part of the life of the hybrid capital.